melodyxnguyen/melodyxnguyen/README.md

 ## 📍 Location
 I am currently based in Manhattan, New York, near the Brooklyn Bridge.
-My hometown is in San Jose, California, and most summers you can find me there.
-If you're ever in the area let me know, I'd love to catch up!
+I grew up in San Jose, California, and most summers you can find me there visiting my two dogs Fudge and Moon. 🐾 If you're ever in the area let me know, I'd love to catch up!

 ____________________________________________________________________________________